openspyrit/spyrit-examples/2024_spyrit/readme.md

 There are two options:

-1. You can clone the entire `spyrit-examples` repository, which contains code for some other papers.
+1. Clone the entire `spyrit-examples` repository, which contains code for some other papers.
     ```shell
     git clone https://github.com/openspyrit/spyrit-examples.git
     ```

-2. Or you can use the `sparse-checkout` command to get only the code corresponding to this paper.
+2. Or use the `sparse-checkout` command to get only the code corresponding to this paper.
     ```shell
     git clone -n --depth=1 --filter=tree:0 https://github.com/openspyrit/spyrit-examples
     cd spyrit-examples